ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    Leader stores the output share for use in the collection sub-protocol
    {{collect-flow}}.

-1. Else if the type is "rejected", then the Leader rejects the report and removes it from the candidate set.
+1. Else if the type is "reject", then the Leader rejects the report and removes it from the candidate set.
 The Leader MUST NOT include the report in a subsequent aggregation job, unless the error is `report_too_early`, in which case the Leader MAY include the report in a subsequent aggregation job.

 1. Else the type is invalid, in which case the Leader MUST abort the aggregation job.